What are vaccines?

 There are a few very rare risks of the flu shot.
 One is called Guillain-Barre syndrome, which is a condition in which your immune system attacks your body’s nerves.
 There is also a very small risk of an allergic reaction to any vaccine.
-If you have allergies, ask your nurse or doctor if there is anything you may be allergic to in the vaccine.
+If you have allergies, ask your nurse or doctor if there is anything in the vaccine that you may be allergic to.

 Where can I get the flu shot?